 Welcome.
 I’d like to take a moment of your time to introduce you to just one of our marvellous volunteers.
 Twice a week like clockwork, she can be found bustling around the office and helping out in a variety of areas.
+It flows from a thankful heart.
 Bundling gift baskets, sweeping floors, assisting with events or sanitizing doorknobs, Gail is a whirlwind of activity, gliding effortlessly from room to room at our Dublin Avenue office, in Winnipeg.

 Diana Gail Reid, though she goes by Gail, her middle name – is the eldest of three siblings.
 Her husband David Reid, descended from an old Scottish family that emigrated to Canada a generation before.
 Upon arriving in Canada, his ancestors settled in Montreal, Quebec.
 Over the years, the family eventually moved to Prince Albert, Saskatchewan, and then to Winnipeg, Manitoba where David was born.
 It is at this juncture that David, as an employee of Robin Hood Flour, first locked eyes with Gail as a young employee of the Royal Bank.
 David would often say, that it “must have been true love…because she didn’t marry him for the money!”
 In 1964, David and Gail were married.

 Over the years, David transitioned through various employers.
 He eventually left Robin Hood Flour and went to work for Kimberly-Clark (at their location in Winnipeg).
 When that company was sold and moved south of the border, David and Gail opted to stay in Winnipeg and David accepted a position at W. H. Escott.
 It was while working for his last employer, that David’s symptoms began to appear.

 One of the first indicators that all was not well, was in David’s speech patterns.
 David noticed it.
 Later, one of Gail’s friends also confided with her that she had noticed it, wondering if David